 Progression onto a Level 3 Production Arts qualification (depending upon overall grade, attendance, skill and English and maths results), or an apprenticeship or entry-level job in the creative industries.

 - Prop Making

-You will prepare, participate in and stage-manage an element of at least 3 productions over the year and this may involve evening and weekend rehearsal and performance time.
+You will prepare, participate in and stage-manage an element of a production during the year and this may involve evening and weekend rehearsal and performance time.
 You will work in a variety of production roles across the year.

 There is a trips and visits fee payable at enrolment, this covers the initial cost of 3 trips to see a range of theatre/film work or events suited to your studies.
 You will also visit museums, galleries and theatre spaces.

 Uniform: Comfortable and sensible shoes for workshops (boots are best).
 Overalls, a washable apron and an old oversized shirt is a must for all practicals.
 Your own dust mask for woodwork too (B&Q do a good range).
 A warm and rainproof coat is a must.
 You will need a set of ‘blacks’ for stage management work; black boots, black cargo trousers and a black t-shirt or polo shirt (no brands or logos please).

 Stationery: You will need to supply your own personal stationery that includes: notebooks, pens, pencils, sharpeners, set square, protractor etc.